-- 1 convictions for offences involving dishonesty; or deceived or sought to deceive others, e.g. academic authorities, employers or members of the public; or - repeatedly failed in their Duty to the Court and have unsettled County Court Judgements (CCJs), or other Court Judgements against them, - failed to disclose to the CLC where they have been the subject of: - a. criminal, employment and regulatory investigations, allegations, and findings; or - b. financial sanctions such as CCJs, IVs, CVS and bankruptcy.
+1 convictions for offences involving dishonesty; or deceived or sought to deceive others, e.g. academic authorities, employers or members of the public; or a. criminal, employment and regulatory investigations, allegations, and findings; or b. financial sanctions such as CCJs, IVs, CVS and bankruptcy.